dage/vibe-coding-template/PROJECT_HISTORY_LESSONS.md

 2. **✅ Simplicity restored** - Removed over-engineered components
 3. **✅ Reliable AI integration** - Fixed conda environment and dependency issues
 4. **✅ Focused functionality** - Removed unnecessary features like Mandelbrot implementation
+5. **✅ New development process** - Playground-based development prevents template corruption

 The project now provides a solid foundation for AI-assisted coding workflows with a clean, maintainable architecture that follows the principle of simplicity first.
+The new AI agent development process ensures future changes will be tested, reliable, and maintain template integrity.